 Opening hours for Green Park: Daily 5 am-8 pm in summer, 5.30 am-7 pm in winter.

-5. Khan Market
+5. Khan Market to find great restaurants in Delhi

-For the evening, we suggest you head again to Khan Market, a cozy area with boutique stores a supermarket and a great choice of good and different restaurants.
+For the evening, we suggest you head again to Khan Market, a cosy area with boutique stores a supermarket and a great choice of good and different restaurants.
 For dinner try Parsi food at SodaBottleOpenerWala, delicious Iranian/Indian food at affordable prices.

 Address: SodaBottleOpenerWala, 73B, Khan Market, Rabindra Nagar, New Delhi, Delhi 110003.